 |We spotted several groups of tourists.|

-One may think visiting a winery when neither of us are wine drinkers could be pointless.
+One may think visiting a winery when neither of us is wine drinkers could be pointless.
 Yesterday, we discovered that’s not the case at all.
-With a beautiful restaurant and grounds there was plenty to see and we enjoyed every moment.
+With a beautiful restaurant and grounds, there was plenty to see and we enjoyed every moment.

 Introducing ourselves to the manager while handing him our business card, we asked permission to wander about exploring the grounds and taking photos.
 He welcomed our visit offering us free rein to explore at will.

 |Workers were preparing for an event on Saturday.|